 - Heat oven to 375 degrees F.

 - Prepare the Ricotta Filling.
-In a mixing bowl, combine the ricotta, 1/4 cup grated Paremsan and 3 tbsp Mozzarella.
+In a mixing bowl, combine the ricotta, ¼ cup grated Paremsan and 3 tablespoon Mozzarella.
 Mix well.
 (If needed, add a drizzle of extra virgin olive oil to help mix the cheese)

 - Bake.
 Place the casserole dish on the middle rack of your heated oven.
 Bake uncovered for 30 minutes or so.
 Remove from heat and let rest about 10 to 15 minutes before cutting through. garnish with fresh basil.